metalbear-co/metalbear.co/content/en/blog/kubernetes-operator/index.md

 ## Using benefits of Operators

 Implementing APIService lets us do is to provide access to existing resources but modify or enrich them before returning them to the user.
 All this without some complex synchronisation because you can rely on the Kubernetes as your source of truth and act accordingly.
+For example, we can implement a simple handler that lists Kubernetes Pods.
+We’ll name our new, enriched resource FarmPod, and add it to our `APIResourceList` and our router.

 [*src/resources/farmpod.rs:*](https://github.com/metalbear-co/farm-operator/blob/main/example/step-3/src/resources/farmpod.rs#L7-L54)
 ```rs